abnerAlexis/meet/README.md

   <strong>Given</strong> the user is viewing event details<br>
   <strong>When</strong> the user selects the option to view a chart<br>
   <strong>Then</strong> a chart representing relevant event details should be displayed

+### Using Serverless Functions
+  Logic for using serverless functions will be implemented.
+These functions will handle obtaining access tokens for interacting with the Google Calendar API.

+  The OAuth process involves obtaining a consumer key and secret to authenticate the serverless function.

+  When a user grants consent, an access token is generated, allowing the app to fetch and display calendar events.

+  This token is sent with each request, verifying the user's identity to the API.